woshishabii/PotPlayer-Subtitle-Translator/README.md

-# Simple Subtitle Translator using Model from HuggingFace
+# Simple Subtitle Translator using Machine Learning Model from HuggingFace

 ## Setup